 Despite falling just outside the top 10, Croatia continues to punch above their weight with deep tournament runs (including a World Cup Final finish in 2018) and remains among Europe’s most consistent squads.

-Notable nations sitting between 11–20 include Morocco (11th), Italy (12th), Colombia (13th), USA (14th), and Mexico (15th), reflecting recent international results and movements in the November ranking update.
+Notable nations sitting between 11–20 include Italy, Colombia, the USA, and Mexico, reflecting recent international results and movements in the April ranking update.

-Spain leads the list at the top, with Argentina, France, England, and Brazil close behind — a useful snapshot for seeding and form heading into the 2026 World Cup.
+France leads the list at the top, with Spain, Argentina, England, and Portugal close behind — a useful snapshot for seeding and form heading into the 2026 World Cup.

 | Rank | Team | Points | Confederation |